 Fiona Majorin is a Ph.D. student at the London School of Hygiene and Tropical Medicine.
 She is currently working on a systematic review of interventions to improve the disposal of child faeces and research to describe child faeces disposal practices and identify determinants for the practices in Orissa, India.
 Fiona has a BSc in Biology with honours in zoology from the University of Edinburgh (2009) and an MSc in the Control of Infectious Diseases from the London School of Hygiene and Tropical Medicine (2012).

-Abu Mohd Naser Titu is a PhD student in Environmental Health Sciences at Rollins School of Public Health, Emory University.
-Naser’s research interests include evaluation of WASH interventions in low-income countries as well as chemical contamination of water.
-Naser has four years of experience working with International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b) prior starting his PhD.
-He has worked with the WASH Benefits trial and has implemented another RCT evaluating the individual and combined impact of point-of-use chlorination and safe storage on childhood diarrhoea.
+Abu Mohd Naser Titu, Ph.D, MPH is a post-doctoral fellow whose research interests include evaluation of WASH interventions in low-income countries as well as chemical contamination of water.
+Naser has four years of experience working with the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b) before starting his Ph.D.
+He has worked with the WASH Benefits trial and has implemented another RCT evaluating the individual and combined impact of point-of-use chlorination and safe storage on childhood diarrhea.
 He has explored the interaction of groundwater iron contamination and point-of-use chlorination.
-He’s also interested in evaluating the health consequences of groundwater salinization and arsenic contamination, particularly chronic disease outcomes.
-Naser received his MPH and MBBS degree in Bangladesh.
+As part of his Ph.D. dissertation, Naser explored the health impact of managed aquifer recharge (MAR) on blood pressure and kidney markers of the population residing in southwest coastal Bangladesh.
+In his post-doctoral research, he is exploring the associations between drinking water minerals and cardio-metabolic health of the population.